beaconsproject/disturbance_explorer/README.md

-## Regional Disturbance Explorer
+## Disturbance Explorer

 April 24, 2025

-The Regional Disturbance Explorer is an R shiny app that enables users to generate human footprint or landscape intactness maps using regional-scale anthropogenic surface disturbance data.
+The Disturbance Explorer is an R shiny app that enables users to generate human footprint or landscape intactness maps using regional-scale anthropogenic surface disturbance data.
 The app includes the following functionality:

 -   Upload anthropogenic disturbances (linear and areal) and an area of interest (AOI) as a geopackage
 -   Calculate the regional human footprint (or landscape intactness) applying user-defined buffers of influence around linear or areal disturbances